cristiannietodev91/crisnietodev/README.md

 ### CSS

-It is always good improve skills that are not usually used (Lately working mainly back-end).
+It is always good improve skills that are not frequently used (Lately working mainly back-end).

 ### React